Chocolate enrobing: how to coat chocolates

 What types of food can you enrobe with chocolate?

-At Hotel Chocolat, we adore pralines and truffles coated in a cacao-rich layer of chocolate.
+At Hotel Chocolat, we adore pralines and chocolate truffles coated in a cacao-rich layer of chocolate.
 When it comes to enrobing, you can cover most solid centres with chocolate.

 If you want to add a layer of chocolate to liquid confectionery, like gorgeously gooey caramel, however, you’ll need to seal it in a chocolate shell first.
 You would do this by moulding a chocolate casing and pouring the caramel into it.
 After that has set, you can enrobe the whole lot in another layer of melted chocolate.
 The same principle goes for tipsy liqueur chocolates.